 This language has been presented to the G6 for distribution to its constituents and, ultimately, to the Credit Derivatives Market Practice Committee.
 The G6 is now engaging in the process of consulting with its constituents in regard to the language, which process will culminate with the next scheduled meeting of the Credit Derivatives Market Practice Committee.
 To facilitate this consultative process, the U.S. dealer representatives have been asked to prepare a commentary in regard to the proposed language, which is expected to be available for distribution shortly.
 Any suggested revisions or comments resulting from the consultative process will be considered by the G6 which may revert to the U.S. dealer representatives with questions or otherwise if necessary.
 However, the process of further refining the language will now be dealt with by the G6.

 Changes to Bankruptcy Credit Event.
 The definition of Bankruptcy Credit Event in Section 4.2 of the Definitions is one of six Credit Events that can be incorporated by counterparties into a Credit Derivative Transaction.
 The definition of Bankruptcy in the Definitions is identical to that in Section 5(a)(vii) of the ISDA Master Agreement (Multicurrency-Cross Border) (the “Master Agreement”).
-Questions have been raised, particularly by the ratings agencies, as to whether the definition of the Bankruptcy Credit Event in the Definitions is appropriate in regard to two subsections in particular.
+Questions have been raised, particularly by the rating agencies, as to whether the definition of the Bankruptcy Credit Event in the Definitions is appropriate in regard to two subsections in particular.

 Section 4.2(i)

-Section 4.2(i) of the definition of the Bankruptcy Credit Event provides that “any action [by the Reference Entity] in furtherance of, or indicating its consent to, approval of, or acquiescence in, any of the foregoing acts” is itself a Bankruptcy Credit Event which triggers Settlement under the Credit Derivative Transaction.
+Section 4.2(i) of the definition of the Bankruptcy Credit Event provides that “any action [by the Reference Entity] in furtherance of, or indicating its consent to, approval of, or acquiescence in, any of the foregoing acts” is itself a Bankruptcy Credit Event that triggers Settlement under the Credit Derivative Transaction.
 The same language is found in the definition of Bankruptcy in the Master Agreement, in which case the Bankruptcy of a party permits early termination by the Non-Defaulting Party of all Transactions governed by the Master Agreement between two parties.
-Rating agencies in particular have noted that the different purpose of the Bankruptcy Credit Event from the Bankruptcy Event of Default makes the inclusion of this language inappropriate as a Credit Event in that the occurrence of such acts will not necessarily precipitate, or lead to, a default.
+Rating agencies, in particular, have noted that the different purpose of the Bankruptcy Credit Event from the Bankruptcy Event of Default makes the inclusion of this language inappropriate as a Credit Event in that the occurrence of such acts will not necessarily precipitate, or lead to, a default.

 Further, concerns have been raised regarding the breadth and ambiguity of the circumstances that the phrase in Section 4.2(i) could encompass.
 As a result, the occurrence of such circumstances may not lead to the adjudication of bankruptcy of the Reference Entity and may therefore be inappropriate in cases where the intent of the Credit Derivative Transaction is to transfer default risk.
 For example, while a Reference Entity may explore the possibility of filing for bankruptcy through discussions with counsel, it may make no filings in that regard and may therefore continue to exist without the occurrence of a default after such discussions.
 However, such discussions could be seen to be “in furtherance” of making a voluntary filing and therefore constitute a Credit Event in and of themselves, leading to Settlement if all other Conditions to Payment are met.